 The positive note continued with our speed tests.
 Whatever else we might say about VPN Shield, it proved a decent performer, hitting 66-67Mbps on our 75Mbps UK line, a very similar 60Mbps when connecting from the UK to near European locations, and a still reasonable 30Mbps on UK-US connections.

 Unfortunately, the problems returned in our final privacy tests, with multiple sites showing a DNS leak with the Windows apps.

 VPN Shield's Windows apps are horribly limited, with virtually no features, and even the few basic functions you get don't work quite as they should.
-We wouldn't recommend the service, even if it were free - go for something better like ExpressVPN.
+We wouldn't recommend the service, even if it were free.

 - We've also highlighted the best VPN